braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 Once it's done, the page will switch to the Analytics view automatically, and you will also get an email informing you that the prediction and results are ready.
 In the event of an error, the page will return to the Editing mode with an explanation of what went wrong.

 The prediction will be rebuilt ("retrained") again every **two weeks automatically** to keep it updated on the most recent data available.
-Note that this is a separate process from when users' Churn Risk Scores, the output of the prediction, are produced.
+Note that this is a separate process from when users' _Churn Risk Scores_, the output of the prediction, are produced.
 The latter is determined by the update frequency you chose in Step 4.

 ## Sample churn and prediction audience definitions {#sample-definitions}